xarantolus/subresource_filter_tools/README.md

 ### Scripts
 * `build_linux.sh`: uses ninja to build `subresource_filter_tools`
 * `copy_libs.sh`: copies binaries and required libraries to a directory called `out/`
 * `generate_everything.sh`: runs the two scripts above and then packages the output into a zip file.
 If you want to build for yourself, start this one.
+Subsequent builds using this script will update the repo to the latest version and the build that, so you don't need to do any extra work to upgrade these tools.

 ## Use-Case
 These tools allow generating custom ad block filters for browsers that support it, such as [Bromite](https://www.bromite.org/custom-filters) (Android).